finalwebsites/backup4wp/README.md

 ## Update notes

+*15th March 2025*
+Text sanitization updates to remove the deprecated warnings in PHP 8.2

 *17th November 2024*
 Added a simple update function.
 If you install Backup4WP via Composer, you can update the backup tool via the update page (link in the menu).
 The log-out link is fixed and redirets to the login page now.